colomboluke/bracket-maker/src/Brainstorm.md

   - [ ] In PlayPage, have the hover border change colors based on whether that matchup is playable
   - [ ] Info buttons/tutorial explaining the basic idea of a voting bracket
   - [x] Let users close a VotingScreen by pressing escape
-  - [ ] In SetupPage, have the remove Team/Voter button only when hovering
+  - 2. [x] In SetupPage, have the remove Team/Voter button only when hovering
   - [ ] Progress bar, showing how many matches still need to be completed
   - [ ] Display title and description
     - I think description might be nice for the final printout